 The show returned in 2015 with Harry Hill as host but the revival was axed after just the one series.

-Now the format is reportedly on its way back to screens once again for 2020.
+Now the format is reportedly on its way back to screens once again for 2021 - with a new name.

 The Sun reports that the show is to be rebooted under the name 'Starstruck', featuring contestants singing as their favourite acts for a celebrity panel.